 Ten Tips to Know When Preparing Venison

 In other words, the secret to tender, tasty deer meat is in the cooking.
-With just a few tips about venison, you will never purchase corn-fed beef again!
-You will not only enjoy the life-giving nutrition of venison, you will crave the flavor of this superior meat and serve it alongside your heirloom vegetables to round out your sustainable meal.
-Here are my ten tips to know when preparing venison!
+With just a few tips for preparing venison, you will never want to purchase corn-fed beef again!
+You will not only enjoy the life-giving nutrition of venison, but you will crave the flavor of this superior meat.
+You will be proud to serve it alongside your heirloom vegetables to round out your sustainable meal.

 1. Preparation Begins in the Field

 Make sure to arrive quickly at your processor’s door as soon as possible, if you’re using a processor.
 He will most likely have a walk-in cooler at the perfect temperature (34-37 degrees with 88 percent humidity) to age your deer meat.
-If you are not using a processor and are going to be more than a few hours before processing the meat, quarter the deer and get the deer on ice as soon as you are able.
+If you are not using a processor and are going to be more than a few hours before processing the meat, quarter the deer and get it on ice as soon as you are able.

 2. Aging the Deer Meat

 If you are using a processor, this step will be done for you.
-If you are processing your own deer, this step can be done before or after thawing your meat.
+If you are processing your own deer, you can complete this step before or after thawing your meat.
 There are also two methods of aging meat: dry aging and wet aging.

-You can easily make your own aging apparatus, purchase a plastic bin and poke holes in the sides and top of the bin.
+You can easily make your own aging apparatus.
+First, purchase a plastic bin and poke holes in the sides and top of the bin.
 Once you have done this, place butchered venison on a cooling rack inside the bin.
-Every few days, empty the blood from the bin and continue aging the meat for seven to ten days.
+Every few days, empty the blood from the bin.
+Continue aging the meat for seven to ten days.

 3. Never Mask the Flavor of Venison; Enhance It

 Sometimes the simpler the seasonings, the better, especially with the tender cuts of venison such as the tenderloin and backstrap of the deer.
 The backstrap can be cut into steaks, seasoned liberally with salt and pepper, and cooked over high heat with a little olive oil.
 Trust me, that is the best eating you could ever want!

-4. Do Not Overcook Venison
+4. Do Not Overcook

 There are many cuts and methods of cooking venison where the meat must be eaten rare.
-If venison is overcooked, it is like eating rubber, but if it’s seared and allowed to rest for about ten minutes before slicing, it is like eating butter!
+If venison is overcooked, it is like eating rubber.
+However, if it’s seared and allowed to rest for about ten minutes before slicing, it is like eating butter!

 Since deer forage and are usually older when they are harvested, they have an abundance of muscle fiber and connective tissue.
 Deer do not have the marbling in their meat that corn-fed beef has, so cooking venison like beef will not work.

 6. When Braising, Make Sure Your Temperature is Low Enough

-Braising is a cooking technique in which the main ingredient is seared and then seared in liquid on low heat in a pot.
-This method is usually reserved for the tougher cuts of meat.
+Braising is a cooking technique in which you dry-sear the main ingredient and then sear it in liquid on low heat in a pot.
+This method is usually best for the tougher cuts of meat.
 The tough fibers and connective tissue break down into collagen, which then dissolves into gelatin.
 Over time, these fibers expel moisture, leaving the meat dry.

 Your best option is to cook in a Dutch oven on top of the stove on a very low simmer, or if you have an oven that maintains temperatures between 131 and 149 degrees, cook your meal for several hours in a Dutch oven inside it.

 You will want to match the cut of venison to the best cooking method that will bring out the most flavor and the most tender results.
 Some cuts will naturally be tender (loins and tenderloins), but other cuts will be extremely tough and stringy.

-- Tenderloin and loins – serve rare
+- Tenderloin and loins: serve rare.

-- Shoulders, shanks and neck – braise (low and slow for stews and soups)
+- Shoulders, shanks and neck: braise (low and slow for stews and soups).

-- Hindquarter – this cut is incredibly versatile and can be cut into steaks, tenderized, and cooked just like the loin; cut into cubes for low and slow method; used in sauces; cut into strips across the grain and used in salads, fajitas, burritos, or on sandwiches.
+- Hindquarter: this cut is incredibly versatile and can be cut into steaks, tenderized, and cooked just like the loin; cut into cubes for low and slow method; used in sauces; cut into strips across the grain and used in salads, fajitas, burritos, or on sandwiches.